raspibolt/raspibolt/guide/bonus/bitcoin/joinmarket.md

   $ ln -s /data/joinmarket /home/joinmarket/.joinmarket
   ```

-* Create a symbolic link pointingto the Bitcoin data directory for the OTS client to verify the timestamp
+* Create a symbolic link pointing to the Bitcoin data directory for the OTS client to verify the timestamp

   ```sh
   $ ln -s /data/bitcoin /home/joinmarket/.bitcoin